Skip to content

 docker-compose up

 The command will install ZooKeeper and start two background worker services on your local Docker platform.
 Only one of those background services should be processing (logging text).
-The other service would take over and start processing instead if we were to stop it.
+If we were to stop it, the other service would take over and start processing instead.

 Thank you for reading.
 What service leader election tools are you using?
 I'd love to hear about them in the comments.